jplusplus/detective.io/docs/start-your-investigation.rst

 Model fields
 ------------

 The model fields attribute is an array of fields.
+The order of elements within this array also defines the order of fields in the front-end.

 .. code-block:: json